2002arnavsinha/2002arnavsinha/README.md

 # Hi, I'm Arnav Sinha! 👋

 🎓 **MSc Financial Engineering @ NYU Tandon**
-📈 **Quantitative Finance | Machine Learning | Econometrics**
-📊 Financial Engineering graduate student at NYU Tandon with a strong foundation in Economics, Mathematics, and Statistics, including advanced coursework in calculus and linear algebra.
-Experienced in econometric analysis, risk analysis, and quantitative methods, with hands-on experience in developing models and analyzing financial data using Python, R, and SQL.
+📊 Financial Engineering graduate student at NYU Tandon with a strong foundation in Economics, Mathematics, and Statistics, including advanced calculus and linear algebra coursework.
+Experienced in econometric analysis, risk analysis, and quantitative methods, with hands-on experience developing models and analyzing financial data using Python, R, and SQL.
 Currently seeking internship opportunities in risk and quantitative finance for summer 2025.

 ---